mariaLauraDev/MariaLauraDev/README.md

 - :computer: I am currently learning Java Back-End development at <a href="https://letscode.com.br/"> Let's Code From Ada</a>.
 - - I started in november 2022 an internship in front-end development at <a href="https://www.gocase.com.br/">Gocase Brasil</a>;
-- - Main technologies: Java, JavaScript, HTML, CSS and Vue.js;
+- - Main technologies: Java, JavaScript, HTML, CSS, Vuejs and Nuxtjs;
 - - I am also used to the agile envirolment;
 - 📚 Pre-intermediate in English and French;
 - 📫 How to reach me: marialauradev@gmail.com or https://www.linkedin.com/in/maria-laura-alves/